cai-mj/cai-mj.github.io/_pages/about.md

 ## News
+* (June 3, 2024) One paper entitled "Uncertainty-Aware and Class-Balanced Domain Adaptation for Object Detection in Driving Scenes" has been accepted to IEEE Transactions on Intelligent Transportation Systems.
 * (May 17, 2023) Two papers on audio-driven face animation and blind estimation of room impulse response have been accepted to INTERSPEECH 2023!
 * (May 4, 2023) One paper entitled "DongTing: A Large-scale Dataset for Anomaly Detection of the Linux Kernel" has been accepted to The Journal of Systems & Software.
 * (November 4, 2021) Our work on audio-visual event localization has been accepted to [IEEE Transactions on Multimedia](https://ieeexplore.ieee.org/document/9615027){:target="_blank"}!